Blue Night Records - Acoustic Jazz Music

 STEVE RASHID has worked with us from the very beginning.
 He recorded and helped us mix About Time, Unseasonably Cool, Angel Eyes, By George, Further Adventures, and Home Cookin’.
 When we record in Chicago, Steve is our man.
 He is the sole proprietor of Woodside Avenue Studios in Evanston, Illinois.
 Steve is also a gifted musician, composer and lyricist, and he contributed many creative ideas to musical arrangements used in all of the above recording projects.
 To learn more about Steve and the studio magic he creates, check out www.woodsideavenue.com

 JOHN SAYLOR did the engineering work on Steve Spurgin’s Past Perfect, which we recorded at AMG-Media In Knoxville, TN.
 He also did the lion’s share of the mixing for that project.
 Moreover, he did it all with lightning speed and joyful spirit.
 John has engineered projects for Neil Young (Heart of Gold), Hank Williams, Jr., Ronnie Milsap, Megadeath, Little Richard, and Jerry Lee Lewis, among many others.
+John also recorded the basic tracks for Steve's recent "Folk Remedies" release.
 Learn more about John at www.johnsaylor.net

 VICKIE SPURGIN: Graphic Designer